aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_9.rst

    .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-37-solution.cfg
       :language: c++
       :lines: 1569-1587
       :caption: Updated EPICSPVAOutput DataSource configuration highlighting the addition of the structured signal.
-Note that the PV record names are then automatically replaced by the ``Makefile.cfg``.
+Note that the PV record names are automatically replaced by the ``Makefile.cfg``.
       :linenos:
       :emphasize-lines: 13-17